fonttools/region-flags/README.md

 - Countries of England, Scotland, and Wales in Great Britain
 - The province Northern Ireland in Great Britain
 - Australia's states and its two self-governing internal territories
+- German states
+- Spain's regions
+- Mexico's states and one federal district

 The flags are downloaded from Wikipedia.
 When Wikipedia flags were copyrighted, we worked we Wikipedia editors to either relicense them, or drew / sourced and